1010101012101/backend-demo/README.md

 The most popular NodeJs lightweight, modular web application framework.
 It is extended with the use of modules and is generally used for secure/rapid development.
 [Learn more](https://stackoverflow.com/questions/12616153/what-is-express-js)

 #[Php](https://secure.php.net/)
 Php is an open-source, easily scalable, general-purpose scripting language.
 It is widely-used, odds are you will use php at some point in your life (more likely as legacy code).
 There are a lot of php frameworks.
 Php was actually never meant to be a programming language, it just kind of turned out that way.
 That being said, php has fantastic documentation and a ton of integrations.
+Php gets a lot of flack, but it's actually has reasonable performance and is super easy to pick up if you know any C based language.
 You can run php in a LAMP stack (with an apache server).
 This has been the development and production environment for php until recently.
 You can now use php's built in server by running `php -S localhost:8000 -t`

 Wordpress is built on Php and makes building a website easier with plugins and the ability to customize the look/feel of your site.